Nassau County Traffic & Parking Violations Agency

 To enhance pedestrian and vehicular safety through education and timely adjudication of all traffic, parking and photo enforcement related offenses.

 Appropriate clothing is required.
 The Judicial Hearing Officer reserves the final decision as to whether to adjudicate or adjourn a case until you are considered appropriately dressed.
 Save yourself time, if you question if you are appropriately dressed, consider coming another day.
-You may wait 2 hours before having your case adjourned for inappropriate court dress.
-Further, the agreement you reached with the prosecutor will not be saved.
-When you appear again, you will need to reach another plea agreement with the Court.
 In all cases, bikini bottoms or muscle shirts (those shirts where there are no sleeves and/or the sides are open) or anything considered too revealing is not allowed admittance to court.

 Phones must be set to silent, and conversations, picture taking, and videotaping are not permitted and will result in ejection from the agency.